sboots/sboots.ca/content/posts/2022/small-hopes-future-digital-id-canada.md

 The highest gold standard is hardware-backed two-factor authentication, using [physical tokens like Yubikeys](https://digital.canada.ca/2019/08/15/we-take-security-seriously-why-everyone-at-cds-has-security-keys/).
 I’d like to see the federal government’s future digital ID service support both authenticator apps and hardware tokens, as well as provide an option to turn off text message-based authentication.

-That said, with any form of two-factor authentication – including the text message and phone call authentication used today – we need to think really carefully about who might be accidentally excluded, and how to make sure they can [still easily access](https://twitter.com/simonw/status/1465718293424078849) government services:
+That said, with any form of two-factor authentication – including the text message and phone call authentication used today – we need to think really carefully about who might be accidentally excluded, and how to make sure they can [still easily access](https://twitter.com/simonw/status/1465718293424078849) government services.

-{{< tweet user="heyakwan" id="1465404418526904321" >}}

 ## 5. I want to log in to provincial services through a federal ID, not the other way around